foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 In the Project Explorer, right-click |icon15|, and select **Import**..

 In the Implort wizard, select **File system** from the **General** tab, then click **Next**.
 As shown in the following figure, in the From directory fileld, type or browse to select the directory contain the file CoreTest.c.
 Recent directories that have been imported from are shown on the From directory field's combo box.
-In the left pane, check a folder that will import its entire contents into the Workbench, and in the right pane check the file CoreTest.c.
+In the left pane, check a folder that imports the contents into the Workbench, and in the right pane check the file CoreTest.c.

 |figure11|